p-slash/lyspeq/README.md

     AllocatedMemoryMB 5.

-Specify the maximum order of `ln lambda` polynomial to marginalize out.
+Specify the maximum order of `ln lambda` and `lambda` polynomial to marginalize out.
 E.g., 1 will marginalize out constant and slope.
 Default is 1.
 Pass <0 to turn off.

+    ContinuumLogLambdaMargOrder  1
-    ContinuumMargOrder  1
+    ContinuumLambdaMargOrder     1

 Specify temporary folder.
 Smooth power spectrum fitting creates temp files to communicate with [py/lorentzian_fit.py](py/lorentzian_fit.py) script.
 For clusters, you are typically assigned a scratch space such as `scratch` or `project`.